AnibaShaikh/30-days-with-JS-PIAIC-UIT-BCC/Weather App/readme.md

---Weather App usinh html,css and js cn search the weather of any city anywhere--
+--Weather App using html,css and js cn search the weather of any city anywhere--